-The rights and remedies of Cantor Fitzgerald and/or SCS and/or Macquarie, as applicable, the Manager, the Registrar, the Investment Adviser, the Administrator and the Company under these terms and conditions are in addition to any rights and remedies which would otherwise be available to each of them and the exercise or partial exercise of one will not prevent the exercise of others.
+The rights and remedies of Cantor Fitzgerald and/or SCS, as applicable, the Manager, the Registrar, the Investment Adviser, the Administrator and the Company under these terms and conditions are in addition to any rights and remedies which would otherwise be available to each of them and the exercise or partial exercise of one will not prevent the exercise of others.

 On application, if a Placee is an individual, that Placee may be asked to disclose in writing or orally, his nationality.
 If a Placee is a discretionary fund manager, that Placee may be asked to disclose in writing or orally the jurisdiction in which its funds are managed or owned.
-All documents provided in connection with the Placing Programme will be sent at the Placee's risk.
+All documents provided in connection with the Placing will be sent at the Placee's risk.
 They may be returned by post to such Placee at the address notified by such Placee.

-Each Placee agrees to be bound by the Articles once the New Shares, which the Placee has agreed to subscribe for pursuant to the Placing Programme, have been acquired by the Placee.
-The contract to subscribe for New Shares under the Placing Programme and the appointments and authorities mentioned in this Prospectus will be governed by, and construed in accordance with, the laws of England and Wales.
-For the exclusive benefit of Cantor Fitzgerald and/or SCS and/or Macquarie, as applicable, the Company, the Manager, the Investment Adviser, the Administrator and the Registrar, each Placee irrevocably submits to the jurisdiction of the courts of England and Wales and waives any objection to proceedings in any such court on the ground of venue or on the ground that proceedings have been brought in an inconvenient forum.
-This does not prevent an action being taken against the Placee in any other jurisdiction.
+Each Placee agrees to be bound by the Articles once the Ordinary Shares, which the Placee has agreed to subscribe for pursuant to the Placing, have been acquired by the Placee.
+The contract to subscribe for Ordinary Shares under the Placing and the appointments and authorities mentioned in this Prospectus will be governed by, and construed in accordance with, the laws of England and Wales.
+For the exclusive benefit of Cantor Fitzgerald and/or SCS, as applicable, the Company, the Manager, the Investment Adviser, the Administrator and the Registrar, each Placee irrevocably submits to the jurisdiction of the courts of England and Wales and waives any objection to proceedings in any such court on the ground of venue or on the ground that proceedings have been brought in an inconvenient forum.
+This does not prevent an action being taken against Placee in any other jurisdiction.

-In the case of a joint agreement to subscribe for New Shares under the Placing Programme, references to a Placee in these terms and conditions are to each of the Placees who are a party to that joint agreement and their liability is joint and several.
+In the case of a joint agreement to subscribe for Ordinary Shares under the Placing, references to a Placee in these terms and conditions are to each of the Placees who are a party to that joint agreement and their liability is joint and several.

-Cantor Fitzgerald and/or SCS and/or Macquarie, as applicable, and the Company expressly reserve the right to modify the Placing Programme (including, without limitation, their timetable and settlement) at any time before allocations are determined.
-The Placing Programme is subject to the satisfaction of the conditions contained in the Placing Programme Agreement and to the Placing Programme Agreement not having been terminated.
-Further details of the terms of the Placing Programme Agreement are contained in Part 8 of this Prospectus.
+Cantor Fitzgerald and/or SCS, as applicable, and the Company expressly reserve the right to modify the Placing (including, without limitation, their timetable and settlement) at any time before allocations are determined.
+The Placing is subject to the satisfaction of the conditions contained in the Placing and Offer Agreement and to the Placing and Offer Agreement not having been terminated.
+Further details of the terms of the Placing and Offer Agreement are contained in Part 7 of this Prospectus.